Today’s Sociology: Ideology and Partisan Advocacy

 Punished for Having the Wrong Facial Expression

-While exhibiting the narcissistic or ‘white mans’ gaze are established transgressions on woke campuses, having the wrong facial expression is now a punishable offence.
+While exhibiting the narcissistic or ‘white mans’ gaze are established transgressions on woke campuses, having the wrong facial expression is also a punishable offence.
 In her Boston University sociology class, the path-breaking social theorist Liah Greenfeld was reported to university authorities by students who thought that her facial expression indicated that she did not approve of LGBT.
-The BU administration encouraged students to report anonymously on their classmates and professors.
+The BU administration encouraged students to anonymously report on their classmates and professors.
 For a semester, the Dean and chairman of the sociology department sat in on every class and watched her face.
 One would think they’d have something better to do.

 The Classroom as a Forum for Indoctrinating Students